Riminder/hrflow-connectors/src/hrflow_connectors/connectors/bullhorn/docs/push_application.md

-# Push profile
+# Push application
-`HrFlow.ai Profiles` :arrow_right: `Bullhorn Profiles`
+`HrFlow.ai Profiles` :arrow_right: `Bullhorn Applications`

-Writes a profile from Hrflow.ai Source to Bullhorn via the API
+Retrieves profiles from Hrflow.ai and writes their applications to the Bullhorn source